dynaconf/dynaconf/docs/index.md

     port = {gte=5000, lte=9000}
     ```

-    Following the same rules used in the `Validator` class, then you can trigger the validation via command line using.
+    Following the same rules used in the `Validator` class, then you can trigger the validation via the command line using.

     ```bash
     dynaconf -i config.settings validate